umaradam96/umaradam96.github.io/README.md

 # **JavaScript**

 Many features on the site are in use with JavaScript.
-The following javascript files were used:
+The following JavaScript files were used:

 - [accordian.js](js/accordian.js)
 - [gal.js](js/gal.js)